Churtado06/distcp-incremental/README.md

 ##  1. DistcCp Incremental POC using GCS sensor diagram <a name='DistcCpIncrementalPOCusingGCSsensordiagram'></a>

-The architecture prepared for this POC simulates a Groupon OnPrem.
+The architecture prepared for this POC simulates a OnPrem System.
 The simulated On-premise cluster runs a shell script to validate FILE CHANGES on the HDFS directories.
 Once changes are detected, it will write the directory and the cloud storage bucket destination in a key-value file.
 The shell script is scheduled to be executed Using cron every 5 minutes.
 Then, the Key-Value file will be copied to a Google Cloud Storage bucket.
 This process is done using gsutil cp tool.

 A DAG in Cloud Composer is scheduled to be triggered every 5 minutes.
 This DAG is using a GCS sensor that checks the existence of objects with a specific prefix in a bucket, if the GCS sensor detects objects with that prefix, the next task will submit a job or jobs depending on the number of lines in the file that was found in the bucket.
 These jobs are running in a dataproc cluster pool that consists of two clusters using the “PULL” model.
 The job or jobs are going to execute the DISTCP to get the data from the on premise cluster with the PULL model implementation, having Google Cloud Storage as the sink.